 Fiber-optic Internet is exponentially faster than even the highest-speed coax connection, with options ranging from 5Mbps to 100 Gbps.

-Fiber Internet connectivity is stronger than copper coax and therefore has significant advantages in reliability, such as negligible vulnerability to inclement weather conditions.
-In a coax situation, however; weather can damage or stall data transmissions via copper cabling.
-Additionally, unless the fibers are physically cut, fiber is resistant to human or electrical interference, and fiber Internet signals do not degrade or disappear due to electromagnetic interference.
+The copper cabling of coax can result in weather stalling or damaging transmissions due to the copper cabling.
+In contrast, fiber Internet connectivity is much stronger than coax, offering negligible vulnerability to inclement weather.
+Additionally, unless the fibers are physically cut, fiber is resistant to human or electrical interference.
+Fiber Internet signals also do not degrade or disappear due to electromagnetic interference.

 - File sharing